clux/facemaulers/gilgrin.md

 "find my children, they should have hatched by now" "well, neither zoltan nor umnos have not answered my requests as of late" (persuasion)

-more tricksy voice in polymorphed humanoid form (faceless one style, yellow robe, white mask)
+more tricksy voice in polymorphed humanoid form (faceless one style, yellow robe, white mask) [uses name el-golo]

 ### Felogolos Kiaransalee Lore
 He is old enough to know about the first rise of Kiaransalee.
 Knows that she fell in Aruanoch in a mutual clash with Sunwuko and the champions Shario + Akkhan + Sunwuko + Natalya 700 years ago.
 He has Shario's bracers + Akkhan's ring.
 Some of Sharia's loot is in Halos.